j-e-d/NYTdiff/README.md

 The [phantomjs](http://phantomjs.org/) binary needs to be installed and the path updated in the run_diff.sh file.

-[Twitter keys](https://dev.twitter.com/) and the [NYT API](http://developers.nytimes.com/) key for the "Top Stories V2" service are needed, values of this keys need to be entered in the run_diff.sh file.
+[Twitter keys](https://dev.twitter.com/) and the [NYT API](http://developers.nytimes.com/) key for the "Top Stories V2" service are needed, values of these keys need to be entered in the run_diff.sh file.

 Font: [Merriweather](https://github.com/SorkinType/Merriweather).
 Background pattern: [Paper Fibers](http://subtlepatterns.com/paper-fibers/).

-If you wish to build your own version check [this fork](https://github.com/xuv/NYTdiff) that reads RSS feeds and [this project](https://github.com/docnow/diffengine) that is in part based on nyt_diff and also checks RSS feeds.
+If you wish to build your version check [this fork](https://github.com/xuv/NYTdiff) that reads RSS feeds and [this project](https://github.com/docnow/diffengine) that is in part based on nyt_diff and also checks RSS feeds.

 Bots with similar functionality that I am aware of (please let me know of others).